rkafle1/151AProject/README.md

 Next we split the dataset into training, testing, and validation sets with a split of 90-5-5.

 Then we built the model by creating a DNN model that took in the images and flattened them so that they could be passed through the dense layers.
-Hyperparameter tuning was used to get the optimal parameters in the model .
+Hyperparameter tuning was used to get the optimal parameters in the model.
 With the tuned parameters, the model was constructed as this:
 ```
 model = models.Sequential()
   # preprocessing layers